apostrophecms/apostrophe-documentation/tutorials/core-concepts/01-pages-and-navigation/03-connecting-pages.md

 # Building Navigation

-The vikings believed that all of life all connected back to the great world tree, Yggrasil.
-The "Home" page in Apostrophe is much like Yggrasil: all pages in Apostrophe are part of a "tree" in which every page is a child of another page with all the branches connecting back to the home page which is the root.
-That makes it very easy to build navigation links for common cases.
+The Vikings believed that all of life all connected back to the world tree Yggrasil.
+Much like Viking mythology, all pages in Apostrophe are part of a "tree" in which every page is a child of another page and all the branches connect back to the Home page.
+The connection between pages with Home at the root is what makes visualizing and building navigation in Apostrophe work.

+Below you can find examples for several core navigation components.
+To test them out, add them to the `home.html` template of an existing Apostrophe project.

 ## Linking to the home page

-OK, you can probably guess the URL for that!
-But let's ask Apostrophe:
+The first and most important link you need is the home page.
+Most of the time, you'll have a pretty good guess at what your home URL is, however, you want to ask Apostrophe rather than hardcode the actual URL.

+You can use this code retreive the home URL from any page in Apostrophe:

 ```markup
 <h2><a href="{{ data.home._url }}">{{ data.home.title }}</a></h2>